-Sex is a small word, with lot’s of different meanings.
+Sex is a small word, with a lot of different meanings.
 It often refers to pleasure that comes from the genitals, but it isn’t limited to that.
-Often times sex involves our emotions, and other body parts like our brain and skin.
-Some common forms of sex are vagina and penis sex, vagina and vagina sex, penis and anus sex, and oral sex (mouth on vagina, anus or penis).
-Sex can also involve a sex toy.
+Sex often involves our emotions and other body parts like our brain and skin.
+Some common forms of sex are vagina/penis sex, vagina/vagina sex, penis/anus sex, and oral sex (mouth on vagina, anus or penis).
+Sex can also involve a sex toy or finger.

 Ultimately, people can decide for themselves what sex means to them.
 What we know is that if two people have decided that they are ready to have sex and have talked about consent, what they are comfortable with, what they are interested in and what their limits & boundaries are, then they can figure out what works best for them.

 - Before sex happens, it’s a good idea to talk about a few things.
 The more comfortable we get having these conversations, the better equipped we’ll be.
 It doesn’t guarantee that our partners will always be a perfect match, but it can help us decide if we want to be sexually active with someone.

 How do you know if someone wants to have sex?
 You ask!
 This is called getting consent.

 It’s a voluntary agreement people make together around any sexual activity.
 Sexual activity does not just mean sex, it includes kissing, hugging, making out, cuddling, and touching someone’s body in a sexual way.
 With consent, only yes means yes.
 Anything else including a maybe, I don’t know, or No words at all count as a No.